CodeOmari/CodeOmari/README.md

 ### 🧠 About Me

 - 🔭 I’m currently working on several full-stack projects using Django.
-- 🌱 I’m currently learning **React** to complement my Django backend skills.
+- 🌱 I’m currently working on several  **React** projects to complement my front-end skills.
-- 💬 Ask me about **Python, HTML, CSS, Bootstrap, JavaScript, Django, MySQL**.
+- 💬 Ask me about **Python, HTML, CSS, Bootstrap, JavaScript, React, Django, MySQL**.
 - 📫 How to reach me: jacksonomari2230@gmail.com
 - ⚡ NOTE: I am open for collaborations and contributions to my projects are warmly welcomed🤝